Section 124A of the Indian Penal Code: Post-independence

 In 1951, the Punjab High Court ruled Section 124A to be unconstitutional.
 A similar ruling was passed in 1959 by the Allahabad High Court, which also concluded that it struck at the very root of free speech.
-The Government of India appealed to the Supreme Court of India, which in 1962 ruled that speeches against the government or political parties was not illegal, while upholding it as applicable to separatism by persuasion or force; this pronouncement had the effect of diluting the law.
+The Government of India appealed to the Supreme Court of India, which in 1962 ruled that speeches against the government or political parties were not illegal while upholding it as applicable to separatism by persuasion or force; this pronouncement had the effect of diluting the law.

-During the 21st century, various notable authors, creative professionals, activists and politicians have been charged with sedition under Section 124A.
+During the 21st century, various notable authors, creative professionals, activists, and politicians have been charged with sedition under Section 124A.
 Cases include the then Vishva Hindu Parishad (VHP) general secretary Praveen Togadia (2003), Simranjit Singh Mann (2005), Binayak Sen (2007), author Arundhati Roy (2010), cartoonist Aseem Trivedi (2012), student activist Rinshad Reera (2019), climate activist Disha Ravi (2020).

 Low conviction rate

-Between 2014-2019, 326 sedition cases were filed in India, charge sheets were filed in 141 cases which resulted in only 6 convictions.
+Between 2014 and 2019, 326 sedition cases were filed in India, charge sheets were filed in 141 cases which resulted in only 6 convictions.

 On 15 July 2021, the Chief Justice of India N.V.
 Ramana drew attention to the fact that the rate of conviction under sedition is very low and that this law has been misused by the executive powers.
 Some critics of the law further elaborate on this point by claiming that the purpose of this law is not to convict the charged, but to harass and to silence critics of the government by the means of a long drawn out process.